-- O.1 To strengthen the urban form of the city centre with consistent street wall heights. - O.2 To achieve comfortable street and riverfront environments for pedestrians in terms of daylight, scale, sense of enclosure and wind mitigation as well as a healthy environment for street trees. - O.3 To enhance the distinctive character of streets within Parramatta city centre. - O.4 To reinterpret the historic 200 foot (60m) wide alignment of George Street of the original Georgian town plan for Parramatta.
+- O.1 To strengthen the urban form of the City Centre deferred area with consistent street wall heights. - O.2 To achieve comfortable street and riverfront environments for pedestrians in terms of daylight, scale, sense of enclosure and wind mitigation as well as a healthy environment for street trees. - O.3 To enhance the distinctive character of streets within Parramatta City Centre deferred area.

-- C.1 Buildings must comply with the relevant street and river frontage heights and upper level setbacks as shown on Figures 4.3.3.1.3 4.3.3.1.11.
+- C.1 Buildings must comply with the relevant street and river frontage heights and upper level setbacks as shown on Figures 4.3.3.1.3 4.3.3.1.6.
 Podium heights must not exceed both the number of storeys and the height in metres. - C.2 The street frontage height that applies to a shared lane is the same as that of the closest street frontage height the lane connects to.
-In instances where the lane connects to two or more streets, the higher street frontage height applies (to a maximum of 26 metres). - C.3 In George Street, the upper level building setback at the street frontage is required to be 20 metres to interpret the historic alignment of this street.
-The podium is to have a street frontage height of 4 storeys/14 metres on a nil setback to George Street or alternatively a publicly accessible forecourt is to be provided for the full extent of the 20 metres building setback.
-Refer to Figure 4.3.3.1.7. - C.4 Corner sites may be built with no upper level setback to the secondary street edge for the first 45 metres within the same site/ amalgamation (except for corners with Church Street between Macquarie Street and the river).
+In instances where the lane connects to two or more streets, the higher street frontage height applies (to a maximum of 26 metres). - C.3 Corner sites may be built with no upper level setback to the secondary street edge for the first 45 metres within the same site/ amalgamation.
 This helps to articulate corners, generate feasible floor plates as well as allow corner towers to engage directly with the street and footpath.
-Refer to figure 4.3.3.1.11. - C.5 The following take precedence in determining the primary and secondary street frontages: - Church Street (between Macquarie Street and the river)) - George Street - Streets running E-W - Streets running N-S
+Refer to Figure 4.3.3.1.6. - C.4 The following take precedence in determining the primary and secondary street frontages: - Streets running E-W - Streets running N-S

-Figure 4.3.3.1.2 River Foreshore Setbacks
+Figure 4.3.3.1.2 River Foreshore Setbacks in part of the Deferred Area